duzda/dots/README.md

 - betterlockscreen
 - canary discord

-bonus folder is outside of the .config folder in / directory
+.local folder is outside of the .config folder in / directory
-Install script doesn't copy bonus folder contents, neither does it copy vivaldi profile
+Install script doesn't copy .local folder contents, neither does it copy vivaldi profile